 Our volunteers are friendly, reliable, punctual, flexible and are team players.

-AS A MINIMUM, we require our volunteers to commit to two FIVE HOUR shifts across two days.
+AS A MINIMUM, we require our volunteers to commit to two FIVE HOUR shifts.

 Priority of allocations is given to returning volunteers and to those able to volunteer for more than the minimum two shifts.